dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kubernetes/azure-kubernetes-service.md

             #   httpsRedirect: true
             ```

-1. Deploy to the Google Kubernetes Engine Cluster with:
+1. Deploy to the Azure Cluster with:

     ```
     kubectl apply -f deployment.yml